metrico/qryn-docs/docs/examples.md

 ### ** Logical Operators **

-These can be used to add filter conditions
+Operatora can be used to add filter conditions:

 * ```and : Both sides must be true```
 * ```or : One on either side must be true```